 If we cannot provide the proper treatment for you at our facility, we have a network of referral sources.

 During group therapy, clients come together and, with the help of a counselor, share stories, have productive discussions, and learn ways to deal with their issues.

-With the help of mental health professionals, clients discuss their mental health issues one-on-one and learn coping skills to prepare them for life after treatment.
+With the help of mental health professionals, clients discuss their mental health issues and learn coping skills to prepare them for life after treatment.

 Sometimes, talking through issues is not enough to solve your mental health problems.
 Our staff will help educate you about the medications you need to take, making sure to provide context about important medication issues, like overdosing, underdosing, or missing medications.